Black-box Adversarial Attacks with Limited Queries and Information: Evaluation

 We evaluate the effectiveness of our attacks against an ImageNet classifier.
 We use a pre-trained InceptionV3 network~\cite{szegedy-inception} that has 78\% top-1 accuracy, and for each attack, we restrict our access to the classifier according to the threat model we are considering.

 For each evaluation, we randomly choose 1000 images from the ImageNet test set, and we randomly choose a target class for each image.
 We limit $\ell_\infty$ perturbation to $\epsilon = 0.05$.
-We use a fixed set of hyperparameters across all images for each attack algorithm, and we run the attack until we produce an adversarial example or until we time out at a maximum of 1 million queries.
+We use a fixed set of hyperparameters across all images for each attack algorithm, and we run the attack until we produce an adversarial example or until we time out at a chosen query limit (e.g. $L = 10^6$ for the query-limited threat model).

 We measure the \textit{success rate} of the attack, where an attack is considered successful if the adversarial example is classified as the target class and considered unsuccessful otherwise (whether it's classified as the true class or any other incorrect class).
 This is a strictly harder task than producing untargeted adversarial examples.
 We also measure the number of queries required for each attack.